Neural-Systems-at-UIO/pyramidio-bioformats/README.md

 You can also try to increase the heap size by using standard Java -XmX parameter.
 While this might increase the performance, it will NOT help in case of `java.lang.RuntimeException: Cannot cache region java.awt.Rectangle` - this is internal Bio-Formats limitation: only 2GB of data can be extracted at one time.

+## 🚨 Corrupted output 🚨 ##

+If the input image is not RGB888 there is a chance that the output might be corrupted.
+To resolve this try to use -rgb parameter.
+This will force on the fly convertion to RGB888 and the resulting pyramid should be fine.

 ## How to view a pyramid ##

 The simplest way is to use [OpenSeadragon JavaScript library](https://openseadragon.github.io).
 The example index.html file and the pyramid (tiled256_jpg.dzi file and tiled256_jpg_files folder) are here: https://github.com/darwinjob/pyramidio-bioformats/tree/master/test-data